 The cloud remains surrounded by a number of persistent myths.
 But are these myths somehow justified or simply based on falsehoods?

-Those who predicted that the cloud would become common practice in corporate landscape today, were only half right.
-Companies are eager to experiment with the cloud, but no giant steps forward have been made thus far.
+Those who predicted that the cloud would become a common business practice in the business world, were only half right.
+Companies are eager to experiment with the cloud but aren't making any giant steps forward.
 Lack of knowledge, fear of data leaks and high costs are often mentioned as the causes for this standstill.

-This blog article will outline the most important cloud models, set out the facts and figures and dispel a couple of persistent myths surrounding the cloud.
+Learn about the most important cloud models, facts and figures and let's debunk a couple of persistent myths surrounding the cloud.

 IaaS / PaaS / SaaS